VectorInstitute/FLorist/CONTRIBUTING.md

 pytest florist/tests/unit
 ```

-To run the integration tests, first make sure you have a Redis server running on your
+To run the integration tests, first make sure you:
+- Have a Redis server running on your local machine on port 6379 by following [these instructions](README.md#start-servers-redis-instance).
-local machine on port 6379, then execute:
+- Have a MongoDB server running on your local machine on port 27017 by following [these instructions](README.md#start-mongodbs-instance).

+Then execute:
 ```shell
 pytest florist/tests/integration
 ```